-Prior to joining Aerospace, Wilson served as a senior analyst in the Defense Capabilities and Management division at the U.S. Government Accountability Office.
-There, he led reports on nuclear command, control, and communications; strategic force structure; arms control; and U.S. nuclear forces in Europe.
+Prior to joining Aerospace, Wilson served as a senior defense analyst at the U.S. Government Accountability Office.
+There, he led reports on strategic force structure; arms control; nuclear command, control, and communications; and U.S. nuclear forces in Europe.
 He also drafted statutory language, including sections in the National Defense Authorization Act, at the request of congressional staff.

 Wilson has completed fellowships with the National Defense University’s Program for Emerging Leaders, the Center for Strategic and International Studies Project on Nuclear Issues, the German Marshall Fund, and the Nonproliferation Policy Education Center.